r1k0/kigen/README.rst

 Supported OS
 ~~~~~~~~~~~~

-KIGen supports Portage to work and provides support for the following linux based flavors:
+KIGen supports Portage and provides support for the following linux based flavors:

   - Funtoo  and its boot-update interface,
   - Gentoo  (no boot-update interface yet),